xma711/notebook/statistics/time_series/ARMA/README.md

 ---------------------------

-ARMA is appropriate when a system is a function of a series of unobserved shocks (the MA part) as well as its own behaviour.
+ARMA is appropriate when a system is a function of a series of unobserved shocks (the MA part) as well as its own behavior.
 E.g. stock prices may be shocked by fundamental information as well as exhibiting technical trending and mean-reversion effects due to market participants.